drounce/debris_global/ReadMe_RounceModel.txt

   - Composite Ts image, so two different dates comes into play --> Focused studies should apply method over known clear sky image
   - glacial lakes show up as very thin debris due to cool temperatures
+  - Errors with debris cover prevent application to known debris-covered regions (e.g., Svalbard comparing Scherler etal 2018 with Lukas etal 2005 - N'breen is not even identified as debris-covered)
+  - Errors with debris cover extent, e.g., Suldenferner prevent robust comparison with del Gobbo (2017) Suldenferner (RGI60-11.01604): clear case of poor glacier boundary --> good reason not to clip the debris thickness maps
+  - Errors associated with different DEM sources
+  - Errors associated with different time periods (elevation may have changed or the debris thickness too)

 Discussion: